vtex-apps/io-documentation/docs/en/Recipes/style/customizing-your-stores-typography.md

 Whether using the admin’s CMS or your store theme CSS files, Store Framework gives you the flexibility to customize your store’s typography according to your business needs.

+> ⚠️
+> If you want to perform your store's typography customization in **the Admin's CMS**, refer to [Customizing your store’s typography documentation in the Help Center](https://help.vtex.com/tutorial/personalizando-a-tipografia-da-sua-loja--2R0ByIjvJtuz99RK3OL5WP).

 ## Before you start

 Bear in mind that for the customization to work, the **Styles builder of your store must be 2. x.** To successfully migrate to Styles Builder 2.x, you must update the version of the `styles` builder in the `manifest.json` file of your store theme app, as the example below: